TidierOrg/.github/profile/README.md

 ## Welcome to Tidier

-Tidier is an organization dedicated to creating tools that make Julia a more welcoming place for R users familiar with the tidyverse ecosystem.
-Our flagship package is [`Tidier.jl`](https://github.com/TidierOrg/Tidier.jl), a 100% Julia implementation of the R tidyverse meta-package.
+Tidier is an organization dedicated to crafting a data analysis and visualization ecosystem in Julia inspired by the tidyverse in R. Our flagship package is [Tidier.jl](https://github.com/TidierOrg/Tidier.jl), a 100% Julia implementation of the R tidyverse meta-package.
+Tidier.jl wraps best-in-class Julia data analysis packages like DataFrames.jl and Makie.jl to bring the best of both worlds: convenient syntax and blazing fast speed.

 <a href="https://github.com/TidierOrg/Tidier.jl"><img src="https://raw.githubusercontent.com/TidierOrg/Tidier.jl/main/docs/src/assets/Tidier_jl_logo.png" align="left" style="padding-right:10px;" width="150"></img></a>